adapter-hub/website/posts/2025/05/adapters-for-any-model-huggingface-hub.md

 authors:
   - name: The AdapterHub Team
 summary: |
-  Today we are releasing the newest updates in our Adapters library.
-This post summarizes new features in the latest release as well as selected new features since our initial release in Nov 2023, including new adapter methods, new supported models and Hub updates.
+  The latest release of Adapters v1.2.0 introduces a new adapter plugin interface that enables adding adapter functionality to nearly any Transformer model.
+  We go through the details of working with this interface and various additional novelties of the library.
 ---

-In the recent weeks and months, we've been working on greatly improving the integration of the _Adapters_ library with the Hugging Face ecosystem.
+In recent weeks and months, we've been working on greatly improving the integration of the _Adapters_ library with the Hugging Face ecosystem.
 This has resulted in our [new adapter plugin interface](https://docs.adapterhub.ml/plugin_interface.html).
 The plugin interface allows you to integrate most of the _Adapters_ library's features into nearly any Transformers model on the Hugging Face Hub with minimal effort.
 In this post, we'll walk you through using the plugin interface step by step and also show what else is new in the _Adapters_ library.